-The first Lego Harry Potter sets appeared in 2001, to coincide with the release of the first film, Harry Potter and the Philosopher's Stone.
-Further sets were released in tandem with each subsequent movie, and then more came in 2010-11.
-Things went quiet for a bit after that, but since 2018, Lego Harry Potter has returned in style, with a run of excellent sets that improve markedly on their predecessors in terms of complexity, design and imaginativeness.
+It's not hard to see why Lego Harry Potter sets are so popular.
+To state the obvious, Lego is a big deal and so is Harry Potter.
+The first Lego Harry Potter toys appeared in 2001 to coincide with the release of the first film, Harry Potter and the Philosopher's Stone (or Sorcerer's Stone in the US).
+Things went quiet with the end of the movie series, but since 2018, Lego Harry Potter has returned in style, with a run of excellent sets that improve markedly on their predecessors in terms of complexity, design and imaginativeness.

 Lego has come on leaps and bounds in recent years, evident in our round up of the best Lego sets for adults.
 And Lego Harry Potter is no exception.
 In this article, we bring together what we consider to be the best Lego Harry Potter sets of the modern era.
-We'll explain exactly what's good about each one, as well as some of the flaws, to help you make an informed decision.
 Whether you're buying for yourself, your children or the Hogwarts fanatic in your life, read on to discover the very best Lego Harry Potter sets available today.

 If you're a truly passionate Lego Harry Potter fan, and time and money are no object, then there's no real question about it: you're going to want the Lego Harry Potter Castle.
 We say "time", because it's going to take quite a while for you to build this complex set, with over 6,000 pieces.
 And we say "money" because, well, it's certainly not cheap.
 But if you are prepared to invest both, then you'll get a lot back in return.
 Because this brilliant set, which measures around 60 x 75cm once constructed, really does pack a lot of classic Harry Potter moments into its multiple rooms and passageways.